megacamelus/camel-upstream-info/camel-documentation/camel-xj.md

       }
     }

-You may have noted that the input xml and output json are very similar to the examples above when converting from json to xml, although nothing special is done here.
-We only transformed an arbitrary XML document to json.
+You may have noted that the input XML and output JSON are very similar to the examples above when converting from json to xml, although nothing special is done here.
+We only transformed an arbitrary XML document to JSON.
 XJ uses the following rules by default:

--   The XML root element can be named somehow, it will always end in a json root object declaration `{}`
+-   The XML root element can be named somehow, it will always end in a JSON root object declaration `{}`

--   The json key name is the name of the xml element
+-   The JSON key name is the name of the XML element

 -   If there is a name clash as in `<roles>` above where two `<entry>` elements exist a json array will be generated.